Vincicc00/Distributed-System-Project/README.md

 Server Deployment:
 Install Python 3.x on your machine.
-Run the required server scripts.
+Run the required server script.

 Web Interface:
 Open leaderboard.html in your browser to view rankings and results.